palakchiraniya03/palakchiraniya03/README.md

 I'm a second-year Computer Engineering student at **PICT Pune (GPA 9.31/10)** with a strong interest in **Machine Learning, Artificial Intelligence, and Software Engineering**.

-I enjoy building technology solutions that solve real-world problems, from geospatial crime hotspot analysis with **Safara** to smart agriculture systems with **KrishiMitra**.
+I enjoy building technology solutions that solve real-world problems, from geospatial crime hotspot analysis with Safara to intelligent irrigation systems with KrishiMitra.

 ## Open To